NUBIC/ladle/README.md

 framework.

-It spins up an actual LDAP server instance, so you can use it to test any sort of client application -- anything that communicates over the standard LDAP protocol.
+It spins up an actual LDAP server instance, so you can use it to test any sort of client application &mdash; anything that communicates over the standard LDAP protocol.

 Ladle itself is tested on both JRuby 1.5.2 and Ruby 1.8.7 and 1.9.1.
 It is a wrapper around [ApacheDS][] (a pure-java embeddable LDAP